benstratton6/benjaminstratton/quantumFormalism9_BlochSphere.md

     &= \alpha_{ij},
 \end{split}
 \end{equation}
 where we have used the cyclic properties of the trace.
 Hence, each component of the matrix is real.
-Lastly, to prove that $O$ is a rotation matrix and not just an orthogonal matrix, it needs to be show that the determinate is one.
-In general, it holds that the determinate of a three dimensional square matrix is given by
+Lastly, to prove that $O$ is a rotation matrix and not just an orthogonal matrix, it needs to be show that the determinant is one.
+In general, it holds that the determinant of a three dimensional square matrix is given by
 \begin{equation}
 \textrm{Det}(O) \epsilon_{ijk} = \sum_{l,m,n=1}^3 \alpha_{li} \alpha_{mj} \alpha_{nk} \epsilon_{lmn}, \label{eq:determinateEquation}
 \end{equation}